-Best Time to Visit Marrakech
+Best Time to Visit Marrakesh

 The time of year should be a major consideration when planning your trip.
 That’s because the weather and tourist numbers can vary greatly depending on when you’re there.
 Morocco is in North Africa after all, a region famed for its extreme summer heat.

-Generally speaking, the best time to visit Marrakech is either side of summer, either from March through May or in October and November.
+Generally speaking, the best time to visit Marrakesh is either side of summer, either from March through May or in October and November.
 During these shoulder periods, the weather is still warm but far more pleasant for being out and about all day.
 If you’re worried about the heat even a little, this is the time to visit.
 You should also find that accommodation rates aren’t quite as high in these periods.

-So, what is summer in Marrakech like?
+So, what is summer in Marrakesh like?
 As you might expect, the days are pretty brutal, and you’ll need to be very prepared when you head outdoors.
 Make sure to bring and drink plenty of water, apply sunscreen, and find shade wherever you can.
 The heat during the day also means that evenings in summer are even busier than usual, especially in spots like Jemaa el-Fnaa.

-How to Get Around Marrakech
+How to Get Around Marrakesh

-Onelook at a map tells you that Marrakech is a reasonably large city.
-The thing about visiting Marrakech, though, is that most of the city’s attractions are quite conveniently close to each other within the city’s medina, allowing you to walk from one to the other – not that you’ll have much choice, as cars and public transport rarely penetrate the organic maze of the medina’s streets and alleys.
+Onelook at a map tells you that Marrakesh is a reasonably large city.
+The thing about visiting Marrakesh, though, is that most of the city’s attractions are quite conveniently close to each other within the city’s medina, allowing you to walk from one to the other – not that you’ll have much choice, as cars and public transport rarely penetrate the organic maze of the medina’s streets and alleys.